oliveigah/oban-py/docs/writing_jobs.md

 # Writing Jobs

-This guide covers how to define workers and write effective job logic.
+This guide covers how to define workers and write effective jobs.
 You'll learn how to choose between function and class-based workers, configure job options, control execution flow with snooze and cancel, access job context, and customize retry behavior.